 Internships, research opportunities and more

-Depending on their interests, students will be able to choose electives from a variety of courses from disciplines such as history, political science, sociology, linguistics, or theater, so that they can be better prepared to develop their research.
+Depending on their interests, students will be able to choose electives from a variety of courses from disciplines such as history, political science, sociology, linguistics, philosophy or art history, so that they can be better prepared to develop their research.

 The University's Fleishman Center for Career and Professional Development is an additional resource for students.
 The Fleishman Center provides many useful services that aid professional development, including mock interviews, résumé critique, and career workshops.